 Interior Designer Salaries by Top Industries

 Most people think of interior designers as self-employed professionals (about 32% are) who help couples and families re-design and re-furnish the interior of their homes.
 But interior designers work in larger capacity and actually cross all types of industries.
-The U.S. Bureau of Labor Statistics (BLS) 2021 Occupational Employment Statistics lists the median annual salaries for interior designers in the top industries where they work:
+The U.S. Bureau of Labor Statistics (BLS) 2022 Occupational Employment Statistics lists the median annual salaries for interior designers based on the top metropolitan areas where they work:

 Job Growth and Outlook for Interior Designers